lucianghinda/allaboutcoding/clmaslqfa000l08l2cl616f0j.md

 One challenging task is to determine if a response is up-to-date, as demonstrated by the interaction about escaping the parameter.

+Another challenging task is to be able to detect a response that sounds logical, but is out of context and thus would be wrong to be applied in that specific situation.

 ## Update

 1. In a previous version of this article, I was evaluating the response from GPT-4 which recommends using `h` to escape the HTML output when using in ERB as good enough.
 [Xavier Noria](https://hashref.com) pointed out that it is not needed to use `h` as Rails ERB `<%=` is escaping HTML output by default.
 I confirmed this by testing and also found the [changelog that mentions this since Rails 3.0](https://guides.rubyonrails.org/3_0_release_notes.html#other-changes).

+2. After a second review from [Xavier](https://hashref.com) and following a discussion we had I am reconsidering my evaluation of the response about XSS vulnerability from unnecessary to incorrect.
+Until proven otherwise (by someone else finding a bug in the html\_escape) the escape provided by Rails should be considered safe and this should be the correct response from LLM.

 ---